BubbleCow/bubblecow-documentation/Editorial/Writers/R/Rickey Clay/Bagman Blues/Developmental Editing/Chunk 3/Bagman Blues 3 - Editors Report - Developmental Editing - BubbleCow.md

 Billy-Billy and Tony in apartment.
 - This is a good chapter, there are a few sentence level issues, but nothing significant.
 I have corrected these.
 There's also a section at the end where you have moved the conversation into the narrative summary, you need to write this out in full.
 ### Chapter 9
 Freddy in car.
 VIP room.
 Stranger turns up.
 Donnie.
+Fight.
+Man at door.
 - There are occasions when you have the dialogue in the narrative summary.
 Where possible, you need to write this out in full.
 This way the reader will be more engaged.
 - You need to make sure that you have layered in a more detailed description of the store.
 This will allow the reader to picture the scene more clearly in their mind's eye.
+- I am not sure the last half of this chapter works.
+You have the fight and then switch to Freddy in the store.
+Its ok but a little confusing.
+I have added a break to help indicate to the reader that they are moving scene.
+Another alternative would be to have the whole scene written from the same viewpoint.
+This would be more consistent.
+I don't think there's a 'correct' way from these two choices, but I think you need to pick one of them.